haka-security/haka/doc/build.rst

     make tests CTEST_ARGS="-V"

-This command will install locally the project and run the tests in ths folder.
+This command will install locally the project and run the tests in the folder.
 If you need to run the tests manually using the command ctest, you can prepare the environment with the command ``make pre-tests``.

 Packaging
 ^^^^^^^^^

-Run ``make package`` to build an installable package.
+Run ``make package`` to build a .deb installable package.